gaurav-321/Mario-Runner/README.md

 ## Contributing

 Contributions are welcome!
-If you find any bugs or have ideas for new features, please open an issue or submit a pull request.
+If you find any bugs or have ideas for new features, open an issue or submit a pull request.

 1. Fork the repository.
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
+3. Commit changes (`git commit -m 'Add some AmazingFeature'`).
 4. Push to the branch (`git push origin feature/AmazingFeature`).
 5. Open a pull request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 Built with ❤️ by gag3301v